chunga2020/pomodoro_curses/README.md

     - [ ] Installation of `man` page in an appropriate location to be found by `man`

+## Installation
+1. Ensure dependencies are installed.
+2. `make`
+    - This will compile the program and run all unit tests
+3. `make install`
+    - Currently only installs per user, so elevated privileges are not needed

 ## Notes

 * `src/dbg.h` and `src/minunit.h` come from [Zed Shaw's *Learn C The Hard